Who is Peter Magyar, Hungary’s new leader who trounced Viktor Orban?

 “But later I realised that I had walked into a classic Russia-style compromising situation.
 But since I had not done anything illegal, my conscience is clear,” he said.

-He also accused Orban’s party for its attempts to target him on personal grounds.
+He also accused Orban’s party of targeting him on personal grounds.

 “The Fidesz leaders know that I have my sons with me this week as our grassroots campaign starts next week.
 They wanted to ruin this period and to put me under even greater psychological pressure, so I made a mistake.
 They will not succeed,” Magyar added.